-In our morning reading: an interview with Brandon Hobson, new writing by Michel Faber and Lance Olsen, and more.
+In our morning reading: interviews with Emma Copley Eisenberg and Lance Olsen, new fiction by Carmen Maria Machado, and more.

-In our afternoon reading: thoughts on Julia Wertz’s new book, an interview with Lance Olsen, and much more.
+In our weekend reading: exploring a newly-published novel by Claude McKay, an interview with Lance Olsen, and more.

-In our morning reading: recommendations from Sarah Gerard, thoughts on Scott McClanahan’s new book, and more.
+In our morning reading: thoughts on books by Lance Olsen and Steph Post, new fiction from Brandon Taylor, and more.

 Lance Olsen and John Domini Talk About Cities as Fictions, Political Daymares, and Never Being at Home